Qiuyanglin/lins-lab/content/join/_index.en.md

       title: "Join Our Group"
       text: |

-        Our research focuses on **Biomedical Integrated Circuits** and **Neural Interface Technologies**, with an emphasis on low-power analog and mixed-signal IC design for wearable and implantable biomedical systems.
+        Our research focuses on **Biomedical Integrated Circuits (Biomedical ICs)** and **Neural Interface Technologies**, with an emphasis on low-power analog and mixed-signal circuits for wearable and implantable biomedical systems.

-        We are continuously looking for **Postdoctoral Researchers, PhD Students, and Master Students** to join our group.
+        We are continuously recruiting **Postdoctoral Researchers, PhD Students, Master Students, and Undergraduate Research Interns** to join our group.
+Students with backgrounds in Electrical Engineering, Microelectronics, Integrated Circuits, or Biomedical Engineering are encouraged to apply.

+        For undergraduate interns, we aim to provide early exposure to scientific research.
+Students will have opportunities to develop fundamental engineering skills, learn basic research methodologies, and gain a deeper understanding of integrated circuit design and biomedical electronics.

         ### Research Areas